About the field work

 Our Field Staff

-Each field team consists of three people: one team leader and two research assistants.
+Each work team consists of three people: one team leader and two research assistants.
 In some teams, one of the research assistants also works with soil inventory.
-The staff are employed seasonally during the period when the inventory is conducted, usually from the end of April to mid-October.
+Staff are employed on a seasonal basis during the period when the inventory is conducted, usually from late April to early October.

-A large portion of the field staff return each year, but 10–15 new assistants are usually trained annually.
+A large proportion of the field staff are returning employees, but some new staff are trained each year, usually around 10–15 people.
 We hire individuals with a genuine interest in forests and nature.
-Education in biology or forestry is considered an asset, as is experience in forest or biological inventories and good knowledge of Swedish species (mosses, lichens, and vascular plants).
-In addition, our staff must:
+Experience of extended stays or work outdoors is an advantage.
+To work as a soil inventory surveyor, you must also have good knowledge of Swedish species (mosses, lichens, and vascular plants).

-- be physically fit and have fieldwork experience
+• be physically fit and have outdoor experience

-- be able to live and work away from home for extended periods
+• be able to live and work away from home for extended periods, often 8 days

 Job Duties